Skip to main content

 • enhanced lecturer presence in the Blackboard course and familiarity when students can see and hear their lecturers in recordings

-Screencasts need to be carefully planned as recording them is different to recording in a live lecture.
-The following advice will ensure your screencasts are engaging and effective for delivering core learning content.
+Screencasts need to be carefully planned as recording them is different to making a recording of a live session.
+The following advice will support you to create engaging screencasts that are effective for delivering learning content.

-1. Getting started: what essentials do I need to know before planning a screencast?
+1. Getting started: what do I need to know before planning a screencast?

 Quick summary:

-• ‘Core learning content’ can take the format of reading and learning activities, so plan for a mix, not just screencasts.
+• Learning resources should be provided via a mix of formats, such as reading and learning activities, not just screencasts.
 There may be existing video content or reading you can direct students towards and plan activities around, rather than planning a new recording (for example, BoB, Linkedin Learning and Talis Reading List).

-• You could use natural breaks in the lecture content to break key information into short video segments (15minutes is considered long).
+• You could use natural breaks in the topic or key headings to plan short video segments (15 minutes is considered long).
 Shorter videos help students to engage and give greater flexibility to manage viewing.
+You should not be looking to convert a 2 hour lecture into 2 hours’ worth of screencasts!

 Further information: